GhostofBearBryant/watchful_eyes/README.md

 - Send the user a pre-formatted message
 - leave a toolbox usernote with ban details

-[See photo gallery for examples of reporting syntax and ban messages sent to the user.(https://imgur.com/a/jcU7RLD)
+See photo gallery for examples of reporting syntax and ban messages sent to the user: https://imgur.com/a/jcU7RLD